eyevinn-osaas/orchestration-gui/docs/production_workflow.md

 ## Terminology

-- System referes to the agile live backend
+- System referes to the ateliere live backend
 - Manager refers to this application.

 ## Assumptions